twak/siteplan/Help.md

 # 2D Interface Introduction #

 The left window is the plan view.
 The right window is the profile view.
 Select an edge in the plan by clicking on it, in the left window.
 Selecting the "updates" button will update the 3D every time you change something.
 This can get slow.
-The go button just creates the 3D for the current design.
+The go button just creates the 3D for the plan and profiles.
 After selecting an edge, assign a profile to it from the combo box above the profile window.
 Create a new profile using the new profile button.
 The plans must not self-intersect ("don't cross the beams"), or be inside out (or you'll get inside out buildings).
 Courtyards/holes in footprints must be defined in the opposite diretiction.
 If you add a new plan inside an existing shape, it should reverse the loop for you, but no guarantees.